+Section A:

+Nutrition

+This section will develop your knowledge and understanding of the nutritional content, functional properties and chemical processes of food and drink.
+You will learn about the relationship between diet, nutrition and health, as well as the effects of poor diet and health.

+Section B:

+Food

+(food provenance and food choice) This section will help you to understand the economic, environmental, ethical, and socio-cultural influences on food availability, production processes and diet and health choices.

+Section C:

-- Section A: Nutrition this section will develop your knowledge and understanding of the nutritional content, functional properties and chemical processes of food and drink.
-You will learn about the relationship between diet, nutrition and health, as well as the effects of poor diet and health. - Section B: Food (food provenance and food choice) this section will help you to understand the economic, environmental, ethical, and socio-cultural influences on food availability, production processes and diet and health choices. - Section C: Cooking and food preparation in this section of the course you will demonstrate your knowledge and understanding of functional and nutritional properties, sensory qualities and food safety considerations when preparing, processing, storing, cooking and serving food. - Section D: Skills requirements (preparation and cooking techniques) in this section you will demonstrate effective and safe cooking skills when planning, preparing and cooking using a variety of food commodities, cooking techniques and equipment.
-You will explore a range of ingredients and processes from different culinary traditions, including traditional British cuisine and international cuisines.
+Cooking and food preparation

+This section of the course you will demonstrate your knowledge and understanding of functional and nutritional properties, sensory qualities and food safety considerations when preparing, processing, storing, cooking and serving food.

+Section D: Skills requirements

+(preparation and cooking techniques) This section you will demonstrate effective and safe cooking skills when planning, preparing and cooking using a variety of food commodities, cooking techniques and equipment.
+You will explore a range of ingredients and processes from different culinary traditions, including:
-100 4111 43363364 Component Assessment type Time and marks % of qualification Food Preparation and Nutrition Written examination paper 100 marks 50% 1 hour 30 minutes Food Investigation Task Non-examined assessment (NEA) 45 marks 15% Food Preparation Task Non-examined assessment (NEA) 105 marks 35%

-What examination board will I follow?
-OCR

-Who should I speak to for further information?
+- Traditional British cuisine - International cuisines

+Food Preparation and Nutrition -Written paper (1hr 30) 50% marks

+Food Investigation Task -Non-examined assessment (NEA) 15% marks https://sandringham.herts.sch.uk/wp-content/uploads/2023/09/FOOD-PREP-AND-NUTRITION-Curriculum-Map-KS4-Year-11-2022.docx.pdf

+Food Preperation Task -(3hrs) Non-examined assessment (NEA) 35% marks

 Mrs Flahive or Mrs Holmes